lalamefine/AutoAdmin/README.md

 Description
 ================
 This bundle generates admin pages automatically with no need for configuration.
-You can manage your Doctrine entities (list, create, edit, delete, associations included) with a simple and clean interface.
+You can manage your Doctrine entities (list, create, edit, delete, associations included) with a simple and clean interface that makes use of `__toString()` methods.

+It is a no-dependency bundle and it only includes htmx.

 Installation
 ================
 1. Run `composer require lalamefine/autoadmin`
-2. Add the bundle in `config/bundles.php`:
+2. Add the bundle in `config/bundles.php` if not done automatically:
     ```php
     return [
         ...